 Our baby is new to the world, and every moment we spend touching and holding him is a lesson about intimacy, about what it means to be in a relationship with another.
 We don’t have to be a perfect parent — stuff happens, and we can’t always be attentive while we feed our baby.
 We just have to perceive our baby as a person, a partner, and have the good intention to include him whether it works out each time or not.
 That might mean acknowledging, “I’m sorry, I’m so tired that I’m going to close my eyes while you drink, but I love you.”
 Or, “It’s loud and distracting here, I know. “ Or even, “Just let me accept this friend request and I’ll be right back with you.”

-Bloggers like Elita, who created her site “because of her passionate commitment to breastfeeding”, are admirably spreading the word that breastfeeding is the optimal choice for mothers and should be openly accepted and encouraged by society.
+The author of the post, who created her site “because of her passionate commitment to breastfeeding”, and others are admirably spreading the word that breastfeeding is the optimal choice for mothers and should be openly accepted and encouraged by society.
 I share her concern that the notion of attentive feeding can be intimidating and overwhelming for new moms, who may be struggling to establish breastfeeding, needing to do whatever it takes to get through the early months.
 But the issue is not about being perfectly attentive every time.
 It’s an attitude.
 It’s making those times when we’re distracted the exception, so our babies can learn that physical and emotional intimacy belong together.